 Webinar Wednesdays, which feature speakers on topics of current interest and relevance to BC First Nations administrators and leaders, are based on First Nation to First Nation learning and are a key element of the FNPSS Mentorship Network.

 If you are interested in becoming a mentor or a mentee or would like to propose a topic or speaker for Webinar Wednesdays, please contact email@example.com.

 FNPSS relies on our partners to ensure we are offering the highest quality in training and resources to First Nations, and minimizing duplication and maximizing resources.
 Through partnerships we work collaboratively with various organizations and levels of government to help First Nation communities excel and build capacity.

-Institute of Public Administration of Canada (IPAC) Volunteer Indigenous Policy (VIP) Project
+Institute of Public Administration of Canada - Volunteer Indigenous Policy Project